dimitri-rebrikov/rainradar/doc/assembly/ASSEMBLY.md

   - 12mm standoff nut-nut

   to implement the length of the 19mm
-- The standoffs for the LED module are 6mm nut-screw.
+- The standoffs for the LED module are 6mm long.
 As the LED module is 13mm height this makes it fits perfectly under the lid.
-On the one of the  pictures below there are washers under the LED standoffs.
-This was made because for this rainradar exemplar I run out of the 6mm standoffs and used the 5mm version with the addition of the 1mm washer.
+If you use a nut-screw standoff you will probably don't need to remove the 2 outside LED matrixes as you can just slide the nuts under them and screw them together with the standoff as seen on the picture below.
+On the same picture there are washers under the LED standoffs.
+This was made because for this rainradar exemplar I run out of the 6mm standoffs and used the 5mm version with the addition of the 1mm washer instead.

 ![](assembly_03.jpg)
 ![](assembly_04.jpg)